Hans Leo Hassler: Style

 Though Hassler was Protestant, he wrote many masses and directed the music for Catholic masses in Augsburg.
 While in the service of Octavian Fugger, Hassler dedicated both his Cantiones sacrae and a book of masses for four to eight voices to him.
-Due to the demands of the Catholic patrons, and his own Protestant beliefs, Hassler's compositions represented a skillful blend of both religions’ music styles that allowed his compositions to function in both contexts.
+Due to the demands of the Catholic patrons, and his own Protestant beliefs, Hassler's compositions represented a skillful blend of both denominations’ music styles that allowed his compositions to function in both contexts.
 Thus, many of Hassler's works could be used both in the Roman Catholic Church and the Lutheran.
 During his time in Augsburg, Hassler only produced two works that were specifically meant for the Lutheran church.
 Under the commission of the free city of Nuremberg, the Psalmen simpliciter was composed in 1608, and was dedicated to the city.
 Hassler also produced the Psalmen und christliche Gesänge, mit vier Stimmen auf die Melodeien fugweis komponiert in 1607 and dedicated it to Elector Christian II of Saxony.
 Stylistically, Hassler's early works exhibit reflections of the influence of Lassus, while his later works are marked by the impressions left on him by his studies in Italy.
 After returning from Italy, Hassler incorporated polychoral techniques, textural contrasts and occasional chromaticism in his compositions.
 His later masses were characterized by light melodies juxtaposed with the grace and fluidity of the madrigalian dance songs; thus creating a charming sacred style that was more sonorous than it was profound.
 His secular music—madrigals, canzonette, and songs among the vocal, and ricercars, canzonas, introits and toccatas among the instrumental—show many of the advanced techniques of the Gabrielis in Italy, but with a somewhat more restrained character, and always attentive to craftsmanship and beauty of sound.
 However, Hassler's greatest success in combining the German and Italian compositional styles existed in his lieder.
 In 1590, Hassler released his first publication, a set of twenty-four, four-part canzonette.
 The Lustgarten neuer teutscher Gesang, Balletti, Galliarden und Intraden, which contains thirty-nine vocal and eleven instrumental pieces, is Hassler's most renowned collection of lieder.
 Within this work, Hassler published dance collections for four, five, or six string or wind instruments with voice and without continuo.
 He also composed Mein G'müt ist mir verwirret, a five-part piece.
 Its melody was later combined with the text O Haupt voll Blut und Wunden of Paul Gerhardt, in which form it was used by Bach in his St Matthew Passion.
 Bach also employed the melody as a counterpoint to the aria Komm, du süße Todesstunde in Cantata 161 and used it once again as the final chorale in that same cantata.